-- The second provides, starting from 1 July 2020 to 31 December 2020, the recognition of a sum by way of additional treatment, which does not contribute to the formation of income and which therefore constitutes a net amount, equal to EUR 600 per year (FY 2020), in the case of incomes not exceeding EUR 28,000, provided, however, that the tax due, calculated net of only the tax deduction for employment income and assimilated income, is greater than zero.
-From 1 January 2021 onwards, the amount is EUR 1,200 for year.
+The recognition of a sum by way of additional treatment, which does not contribute to the formation of income and which therefore constitutes a net amount, equal to EUR 1,200 per year (TY 2022), in the case of incomes not exceeding EUR 15,000.

 Pension income tax credit